yuanz03/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Expected output:** The PlayBook application window will close immediately.
+**Expected behaviour:** The PlayBook application window will close immediately.
 Your data is safely stored in `playbook.json`.
 </box>

 #### Saving the data